microsoft/minecraft-scripting-samples/ts-starter/README.md

 **Install Node.js tools, if you haven't already**

-We're going to use the Node Package Manager (or NPM) to get more tools to make the process of building our project easier.
+We're going to use the package manager [npm](https://www.npmjs.com/package/npm) to get more tools to make the process of building our project easier.

 Visit [https://nodejs.org/](https://nodejs.org).